 Seychelles - Data Protection Overview

-The Act will come into operation on such date as notified by the Minister in the Official Gazette.
+The Act will enter into force on such date as notified by the Minister in the Official Gazette.

 As per Article 20(1)(b) of the Constitution of the Republic of Seychelles, every person has a right not to be subjected without their consent or an order of the Supreme Court, to the interception of the correspondence or other means of communication of that person either written, oral, or through any medium.